jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I wanted to write dialogues for you here.
 I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

-I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, and fighting like Neo to bring people out of the Matrix and into the Internet Age.
+I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, and fighting to bring people out of the Matrix and into the Internet Age.

-Imagine these guys as Linus Tech Tips and Morpheus mixed together.
+Imagine these guys as a weaponized Linus Tech Tips.
 In fact, today's "geeks" are really majicians in waiting.
 Like revolutionaries of old, these are the people who know how powerful modern computers are.
 Darth Blockbuster's excuses mean nothing to them.
-Soon, they'll live to attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers.
-As majicians they'll make modern cyborgs who will will earn more money, see their kids more, and live inside the era of mass-collaboration.
+Soon, they'll live to bring Main Street to the era of mass-collaboration.
+They'll attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers—so the middle-class once again likes their jobs, feed their families, and give their kids an optimistic future.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>

 _An ideallized view of mass-collaboration.
 No antagonists or extras, just protagonists and player gods._

 I want to write all this stuff, but I can't keep thinking for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
 At the start I asked "are you happy?"
 Now you have to ask yourself "Am I going to do something about it?"